Top Ten Facts about The Yenta:

 - I’m an unapologetic, card-carrying fat girl.
 See number 3.

 - In college I double-majored in English and Women’s & Gender Studies.
 Feminist who loves to read?
 You bet your tuchas.
+In graduate school I studied media and technology with a focus on children’s media.
+I’m basically a big kid.

 - My friends make fun of me because as well-versed as I am in the overall cultural zeitgeist, I’m fairly clueless about new and popular music.
 As soon as I got to college I stopped listening to the radio (there was no Z100 in Western Massachusetts), and since then I’ve mostly kept to the middle school/high school music that’s still on my iPod (plus whatever obscure hip hop Pitchfork tells me is cool these days.)
 I listen to a lot of Alanis Morrisete and Nü-Metal is what I’m trying to say.

 - I toggled mostly between the (the barely indistinguishable) New York suburbs and southern Florida as a kid, so the travel bug bit me pretty much as soon as I took my first trip outside of the United States.
-In the last seven years I’ve been to the U.K., Italy, Ukraine, Moldova, France, Israel, the Netherlands, and Belgium.
+In the last ten years I’ve been to the U.K., Italy, Ukraine, Moldova, France, Israel, the Netherlands, and Belgium.
 (I don’t think Canada counts.)
 My hope it to travel to one new country a year, but if that’s not possible then a couple of domestic cities annually works for me.

 … There’s a lot of it.